U.S. Democrat Schiff says Trump's Ukraine call could justify impeachment

-WASHINGTON (Reuters) - If an investigation shows that U.S. President Donald Trump pressured his Ukrainian counterpart to investigate former U.S. Vice President Joe Biden, then impeachment would be the only option, U.S. House Intelligence Committee Chairman Adam Schiff said on Sunday.
+WASHINGTON (Reuters) - If an investigation shows that U.S. President Donald Trump pressured his Ukrainian counterpart to investigate former Vice President Joe Biden, then impeachment would be the only option, U.S. House Intelligence Committee Chairman Adam Schiff said on Sunday.

+Trump and his allies, including Secretary of State Mike Pompeo, on Sunday defended the president’s phone call — reportedly the subject of a complaint made by an as-yet-unnamed whistleblower — and escalated their attacks on Biden.

-Schiff had previously shied away from calling for impeachment, but his comments on CNN’s “State of the Union” indicate his stance has shifted.
+Schiff had previously shied away from calling for impeachment, but his comments on CNN’s “State of the Union” showed his stance has shifted.

 “If the president is essentially withholding military aid at the same time that he is trying to browbeat a foreign leader to do something illicit, to provide dirt on his opponent during a presidential campaign, then that may be the only remedy that is co-equal to the evil that conduct represents,” Schiff said.